rajaoberison/LandcoverPrediction/README.md

 This is still a work in progress.
 I stated working on this as part of the Geospatial Software Design class at Yale FES.

 ## Introduction
-In this project, I'm trying to predict landcover change using simple random walk within pixels.
+In this project, I'm trying to predict landcover change using simple random walk within landcover pixels.
 The software used was Earth Engine, and one of the main challenge was to incorporate pixel location information in the script.
 (And I'm still working on that part actually).
 This script example is specifically designed for mangrove cover change.

 Mangroves are trees and shrubs that inhabit the interface between land and sea of the tropics and subtropics.
 Their natural distribution is limited, globally, by temperature (20°C winter isotherm of seawater), and, regionally and locally, by rainfall, tidal inundation, and freshwater inflow bringing nutrients and silt ([Kathiresan and Bingham, 2001](https://www.sciencedirect.com/science/article/pii/S0065288101400034); [Alongi and Brinkman, 2011](https://link.springer.com/chapter/10.1007/978-94-007-1363-5_10)).
 Additionally, mangroves are abundant in zones of small topographical gradients, well-drained soils, and large tidal amplitudes; but they do poorly in stagnant water ([Gopal and Krishnamurthy, 1993](https://link.springer.com/chapter/10.1007/978-94-015-8212-4_10); [Van Loon et al., 2016](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0150302)).